ammonanderson64/Final-Project/CsharpFundementals/1-Stack&Queue.md

 to the back of the line.
 When tasks are shown or checked off, they’re taken from the front.
 This system keeps things fair and predictable.

-By using both a stack and a queue, our task manager gives users flexibility.
-The stack provides an undo option, and the queue keeps task order clear.
-Together, they help manage tasks more smoothly and show how each data structure fits real-world needs.
+In the code, the stack remembers recent actions to support an undo button, while the queue keeps tasks lined up in the right order.
+These two tools work together to give users more control and a smoother experience.

 ### Stack & Queue Terminology